Cameron-M-Bailey/Linear-Regression-Data-Analysis-Basquiat/README.md

 ```
 ## Exploratory Data Analysis

 Hammer Price is highly correlated with Area and Number of Unique Colors as well as slightly correlated with Contrast Score.
+We should analyze these relationships further.

 <img width="750" alt="Screen Shot 2022-08-16 at 1 56 18 PM" src="https://user-images.githubusercontent.com/104586192/184946886-e69f9ac7-88d6-4344-b29b-4c7ab885bed2.png">